 The department provides frequent opportunities for students to perform — some 25 concerts per semester — in vocal and instrumental ensembles covering a wide spectrum of musical styles.
-Music majors as well as non-majors are welcome to join.
+All students (majors and non-majors) are welcome to join.

 The College Choir offers students opportunities to learn the art of choral singing through repertoire, vocal production, and musicianship.
 Its repertoire includes standard choral/orchestral works, contemporary compositions, renaissance motets and madrigals, as well as arrangements of American folk and popular music.
 The College Choir performs at high-profile events on campus like Lessons and Carols during the Christmas season at St. Joseph Memorial Chapel and at the Holy Cross Family Day Concert, as well as off campus at venues such as Worcester’s historic Mechanics Hall and Lincoln Center in New York City.
 Past tours have included overseas trips to Italy and Spain.

 The Chamber Singers is a select choral ensemble of 16 musicians from the College Choir, who display the highest level of musical excellence.
 The members typically have trained voices or significant choral experience, and are able to read music.
 As an outreach ensemble for the College, the Chamber Singers perform at collegiate and alumni functions, short-range tours in the New England area, and other events.
 They present a challenging repertoire from classical part songs and motets to contemporary compositions, classical and popular in nature.

 The Holy Cross Chamber Orchestra performs masterpieces by great composers from Bach to Gershwin in Brooks Concert Hall.
 Students perform concertos and accompanied solos with the orchestra, and have original works performed.
 The orchestra also anchors the Worcester Symphonic Project each spring at Mechanics Hall.